lee-t/ToolUniverse/docs/guide/toolspace.rst

    # Load from HTTP URL
    tooluniverse-smcp-stdio --load "https://example.com/config.yaml"

-What is ToolSpace?
+What is Space?
 ------------------

-ToolSpace is a unified system for managing tool configurations that supports:
+Space is a unified system for managing tool configurations that supports:

 - **Presets**: Simple tool collections for specific domains
 - **Workspaces**: Complete environments with tools, AI config, and workflows